lucas-wilkins/timelapse_image_server/README.md

 Timelapse System
 ==================

-A basic HTTP server controlable timelapse system for a Raspberry Pi.
+A basic web controlable timelapse system for a Raspberry Pi.

 This code provides a timelapse system that can either be run as a standalone program (timelapse.py) or integrated into a standalone system that can be